-The purpose of permanent APIs is to allow developers to build services that rely on data or functionality supplied by other services without platform risk.
+The purpose of permanent APIs is to allow developers to build services that rely on data or functionality supplied by other systems without platform risk.
 Platform risk is a problem created by dependence on a public or private technology company’s API or data for the success of one’s product.
-For example, when LinkedIn revoked access to its API from thousands of companies that depended on it, they lost their entire data and authentication source overnight. open internet services operate without an owner, supporting continuous access to said “code” by entrepreneurs who depend on it without fear of being cut off.
+For example, when LinkedIn revoked access to its API from thousands of companies that depended on it, they lost their entire data and authentication source overnight.
+Open internet services operate without an owner, supporting continuous access to said “code” by entrepreneurs who depend on it without fear of being cut off.